 Don’t worry if you have any flat breads left over, they toast well on a low setting in the toaster and are delicious.

-If you live in the UK with your Thermie or thinking of buying one, do not forget to come join my Facebook group, Thermomix Owners UK, for daily inspiration and chat.
+If you live in the UK with your Thermie or thinking of buying one, do not forget to come join my Facebook group, Thermo Cooking UK with Feisty Tapas, for daily inspiration and chat.

 For the flatbreads:

 – 7 g fresh yeast, crumbled / 2 g quick action dried

 – 225 white strong flour (what in Australia is known as bakers flour)

 – 35 g / 3 tablespoons extra virgin olive oil

 – 1 teaspoon salt

 – Extra virgin olive oil

 1. Place the 160 ml water and the 7 g fresh yeast (or 2 g quick action yeast) in the TM bowl, if using dried yeast, try to make sure that it goes on the water, not the blades: 37ºC, 2 minutes, speed 2… or until it reaches 37ºC.

 2. Add the 35 g extra virgin olive oil, the flour and the salt (salt on top of the flour so not to counteract the yeast) and knead for 5 minutes with the measuring cup OFF.
 In TM31 this means turning the knob to the closed lid symbol and then pressing the kneading button.
 In the TM5 it means pressing the kneading button and then turning the silver dial.